yumiweidemao/ECE445-Repo/notebooks/michael/README.md

 ## 11/6-11/12

-- Michael finished the code for odor sensor (ADC module).
+- finished the code for odor sensor (ADC module).